5 Eco Surf Samps in Sri Lanka for a Sustainable Stay

 Free of televisions and air conditioning, the resort’s canvas-walled cabins range from thrifty to luxurious.
 Travellers on all budgets will find a home here.

 Upali Beach Surf Resort’s restaurant serves up hearty breakfasts from 7 am to noon.
-Plus, a range of delicious dishes are available throughout the day for a post-surf feed.
+Plus, a range of delicious dishes is available throughout the day for a post-surf feed.

 Sunshine Stories

-This eco-friendly surf camp lies within the traditional fishing village of Ahangama (less than a five-minute stroll from the water) and receives rave reviews from its returning guests.
+This eco-friendly Sri Lankan surf camp lies within the traditional fishing village of Ahangama (less than a five-minute stroll from the water) and receives rave reviews from its returning guests.

 Start your day with sunrise yoga stretches on the veranda.
 Then, wander down to the beach to experience the day’s best breaks.
 With over 20 options nearby, there’s a wave for every level.